Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

 PR in the UK as a Family Member of a Settled Person or UK Citizen

-If you have a spouse, partner, parent, child, or adult dependent relative who is permanently settled in the UK, you may be eligible for PR.
-This will depend on your relationship with your UK-based family member, the type of visa you currently hold, and a range of other factors.
+If your spouse, partner, parent, or child is permanently settled in the UK, you may qualify for PR under the Family route.
 The following explains the requirements for applying as a partner or spouse with a family visa or as a dependent of a person with a work visa.

 Applying as a partner with a family visa – For those who currently hold a family visa as a partner or spouse, it may be possible to apply for PR if you have lived in the UK continuously for the required period (i.e. 2 or 5 years).
 This will depend on the route stated on your ‘leave to remain’ letter from the Home Office.
 To qualify, you must: